ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/troubleshooting.rst.txt

 To move the libraries to another computer, just copy the "EXTREME_PBR_DEFAULT_LIB" and "EXTREME_PBR_USER_LIB" folders

-If once connected the libraries from the "Libraries" menu in HDRi Maker preferences the addon does not work, it could be that in the folders mentioned above, the "._data" folders are missing, so make sure they are inside each library.
+If once connected the libraries from the "Libraries" menu in Extreme PBR preferences the addon does not work, it could be that in the folders mentioned above, the "._data" folders are missing, so make sure they are inside each library.

 .. image:: _static/_images/troubleshooting/data_folder.png